apmount/apmount/README.md

 - 👋 Hi, I’m @apmount
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and in here I will upload some test programs I will create during this process

 <!---
 apmount/apmount is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.